What are the differences between compassion vs. empathy? What are the similarities?

 But there is a difference between empathy and compassion, however subtle.
 Empathetic feelings allow you to feel what another being feels.
 On the other hand, compassion includes the desire to help.

 Take this empathy vs. compassion example, for instance: When you see a homeless person on the street, what’s your first instinct?

 Do you put a donation in their cup or buy them a meal?
 Or maybe rail against the injustice of the system and move on?

 What makes compassion and empathy different is the active component.
 Empathy is a very internal feeling versus compassion that moves outwards.

 This is the difference between feeling heartbroken when you see another person crying, and giving that same person a comforting hug.

 Can you feel both empathy and compassion at the same time?
-Of course.

 Think of seeing someone living on the streets.
 You may have past experiences with that and seeing it affects you deeply.
 It may even bring you to tears to see someone brought that low.